openbmc/openbmc/poky/documentation/ref-manual/classes.rst

 ``sanity.bbclass``
 ==================

-The ``sanity`` class checks to see if prerequisite software is present on the host system so that users can be notified of potential problems that might affect their build.
+The :ref:`sanity <ref-classes-sanity>` class checks to see if prerequisite software is present on the host system so that users can be notified of potential problems that might affect their build.
 The class also performs basic user configuration checks from the ``local.conf`` configuration file to